huosh1/cybersecurity-writeups/tryhackme/LookUp.md

 * **Protection of Password Hashes:** The ability to read `/etc/shadow` is almost equivalent to getting root, given enough time and resources.
 Even though modern hashing (SHA-512 with salt) is strong, user passwords may still be crackable.
 The takeaway is that one must prevent attackers from ever reading the shadow file in the first place.
 That is achieved by ensuring no trivial file-read vulnerability exists and that no user who is not trusted can gain such privileges.
 Also, using stronger authentication methods (like keys for SSH, two-factor authentication, etc.) can mitigate the impact of a leaked password hash.

-* **Post-Exploitation Methodology:** This challenge reinforced the importance of a systematic approach after initial access.
-Running automated scripts like LinPEAS, checking for SUID/SGID files, enumerating sudo privileges, examining scheduled tasks, and searching for configuration files or credentials are all vital.
-Many privilege escalation paths are not exploits of kernel bugs but rather logical flaws or oversights (like the ones here).
-Regular system hardening and audits can catch these (e.g., an unused SUID binary or an overly permissive sudo rule).

-## General Methodology Outline for Similar Engagements

-The approach taken in this challenge can be generalized to a methodical process useful in many penetration tests or CTF challenges:

-1. **Reconnaissance:** Perform network scanning (`nmap`) to identify open ports and services.
-Enumerate service versions (`-sV`) and default scripts (`-sC`) to gather as much information as possible early.
-Also, identify any virtual hosts or subdomains (via hints or tools) – add them to `/etc/hosts` to ensure they resolve.
-Use tools like `whatweb` or `nikto` on web services to identify frameworks or known files.

-2. **Web/Application Analysis:** For web services, enumerate directories (using `ffuf`, `gobuster`) and parameters.
-Observe how the application behaves – especially around login, input forms, file uploads, etc. Test for common vulnerabilities (SQL injection, command injection, file inclusion, etc.).
-In this case, we identified username enumeration via login errors.
-Always check authentication flows for information leaks.
-Also, check for known admin panels (e.g., **phpMyAdmin**, **Adminer**, **elFinder**, etc.) and note their versions for known exploits.

-3. **Initial Foothold Exploitation:** Once a potential weakness is found (e.g., a guessed password or an exploit for a known CVE in web software), use it to gain a foothold.
-If it’s a web exploit, often this means obtaining a reverse shell on the system.
-Be prepared with a listener (Netcat or Metasploit multi/handler) and use a reliable shell payload.
-After getting a shell, **stabilize it**: for example, use `python3 -c 'import pty; pty.spawn("/bin/bash")'` to get a pseudo-tty, and `Ctrl-Z` + `stty raw -echo` trick to improve the interactivity in netcat.
-This makes further actions easier.

-4. **Post-Exploitation Enumeration:** Systematically enumerate the compromised machine.
-Manual checks include:

-   * Listing SUID/SGID files (`find / -perm -4000 -type f 2>/dev/null`) to find any unusual ones.
-   * Checking `sudo -l` for possible command executions as other users.
-   * Examining cron jobs (`/etc/crontab`, `/etc/cron.*`) for tasks running as root.
-   * Looking for world-writable files or sensitive files with improper permissions.
-   * Searching for configuration files or scripts that might contain credentials (common places: web config files, database configs, inside home directories).
-   * Using automation (LinPEAS, WinPEAS on Windows, or pspy for monitoring processes) to catch things you might miss.

-5. **Privilege Escalation:** After identifying potential vectors, exploit them carefully.
-For SUID abuses, as shown, sometimes it’s about using the environment (PATH, environment variables, locale, etc.) to subvert what the program does.
-Other times it could be exploiting a buffer overflow in an SUID binary (more rare in CTF contexts) or abusing intended functionality (like using an SUID `tar` or `vim` from GTFOBins to get a shell).
-For sudo, if you can run a file editor (like `sudo vi`), it’s game over (since you can escape to shell).
-If it’s a benign-looking command, think about how it might be repurposed (reading files, writing files, etc., as we did with `look`).
-Always verify the impact by, for example, reading `/etc/shadow` or creating a root-level shell if possible.

-6. **Covering Tracks / Persistence (if applicable):** In a real engagement, one would consider cleaning up any dropped files or shells, and possibly adding a backdoor for persistence (like adding an SSH key to root’s `authorized_keys`).
-In CTFs, this is usually not needed (and often not allowed).
-Instead, document everything thoroughly.
-Ensure all flags or objectives are collected.

-7. **Cleanup:** Particularly in shared labs or CTFs, it’s polite to restore any changes that could affect other players (for instance, removing the fake `id` in /tmp, or not leaving your listener running on the victim).
-On real engagements, covering tracks might involve clearing logs.

-This structured approach ensures no major step is skipped, and that one uses both manual intuition and automated tools to find vulnerabilities.

 ## Conclusion

 In this walkthrough of the TryHackMe "Lookup" challenge, we saw how a combination of minor weaknesses could be chained to compromise a system fully.
 A seemingly harmless misconfiguration (detailed error messages on login) provided the first foothold by revealing a valid username.
 Weak password practices then allowed access to a web portal.
 An outdated third-party component (elFinder 2.1.47) with a known exploit granted remote code execution on the server.
 From there, classic privilege escalation techniques took over: enumerating for SUID binaries and sudo privileges.
 The custom `pwm` SUID program was exploited via PATH hijacking to disclose a user's password, and sudo rights on the `look` utility were abused to read protected files, including credentials and system secrets.
 Each step required understanding the underlying technology – whether it was Linux name resolution, web authentication logic, or OS permission mechanisms – and exploiting it in an unintended way.

-The challenge underscores the importance of defense in depth: even if one layer (e.g., the web app) is compromised, proper hardening (no unusual SUID files, no unnecessary sudo permissions, strong passwords, etc.) can contain the damage.
-Conversely, from an attacker’s perspective, it demonstrates how persistence and systematic probing of a target can eventually reveal a weakness.
-By approaching the target methodically, we ensured that no avenue (network service, web vulnerability, local exploit) was left unchecked.

-In an academic context, this case study serves as a comprehensive example of a multi-step attack, touching on a broad range of topics: networking, web security, system internals, and cryptography.
-Each technical finding was examined in depth:

-* How DNS and hosts files work in Linux,
-* How web applications can inadvertently leak information,
-* How known CVEs are applied to exploit real systems,
-* How Unix privilege controls (SUID, sudo) can be bypassed if misconfigured.

-By preserving the narrative of the attacker’s journey and simultaneously explaining the technical details of each exploit, this write-up bridges practical pentesting and theoretical understanding.
-It highlights not just **what** was done, but **how** and **why** each step was possible, which is crucial for both attackers (to refine their methods) and defenders (to strengthen their systems).